 White tea is made from the youngest leaves and buds, which are lightly steamed and then dried.
 White tea, like green tea, contains very little caffeine and very high levels of antioxidants – even slightly higher than those in green tea.
 Once brewed, white tea is very pale in colour.
 It is also rare.

-Green tea is palest in colour, generally a subtle shade of light green or yellow.
+Green tea is generally a subtle shade of light green or yellow.
 The green colour comes primarily from the chlorophyll that is extracted from the leaves by hot water.

 After the leaves are picked, they are lightly steamed or gently heated to prevent oxidation, which preserves important natural antioxidants.
 Rolling and drying effectively seals in the nutritional components of the leaf and does not destroy the vitamin C.

-Green tea comprises 28% percent of the tea produced and consumed worldwide.
+Green tea comprises 28% of the tea produced and consumed worldwide.

 Japanese Green Tea